DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-linux-or-mac-system.md

 ### Debian, Ubuntu Linux

-On a Debian based Linux like Ubuntu, you can install the Atlassian Plugin SDK using `apt-get` or `aptitude`, but first you have to set up the Atlassian repositories.
-You only need to do this once and it requires `sudo` privileges.
+On a Debian based Linux like Ubuntu, you first need to download the package, then unpack and install it via `dpkg` (requires `sudo`).
+You can download it using the URL and a web request service like wget or curl.

-To set up the Atlassian repositories,
+To download the package,

 1. Open a **terminal** window and enter the following (replacing X.X.X with the SDK version number you are going to use):